LePhil/ExcaliburPlayground/readme.md

 * If speed is increased, actions should take less long as well (e.g. pickup)
 * If inventory is full, clicks on station should not do anything
 * Multiple clicks on Cassa should not stack up/take no time if no customer is there
+* saving the scores, show older scores (sorted)
+* Hover-States on Buttons

 # Recently done
-* Re-do buttons with Labels
+* Re-done buttons with Labels